 On his return from injury, Moussa Dembele’s clever runs had troubled Stoke all afternoon and Duff, on this form, looks more like the player Roy Hodgson had signed to such great effect from Newcastle last year.
-There was time for Steve Sidwell’s debut from the substitutes bench, in place of a limping Dickson Etuhu, but his deflected drive flew just wide.
+There was time for Steve Sidwell’s debut from the substitutes bench, in place of a limping Dickson Etuhu, but the midfielder was denied a dream start when his deflected drive flew just wide.
 The addition of a new centre forward, which Hughes still regards as important, would put the seal on a pretty successful January.

 FULHAM (4-4-2): Stockdale; Pantsil, Baird, Hughes (Halliche 75), Hangeland; Etuhu (Sidwell 62), Murphy, Duff, Dempsey; Dembele (Gera 75), A. Johnson.
 Subs (not used): Etheridge, Salcido, Davies, Kamara.